 8. Reproduce Valuable Content

 Every piece of content that you’ve ever written and published still has potential.
-Someone, somewhere is desperately looking to learn what those posts teach.
-Leftover content can be delicious!
+Someone somewhere is desperately looking to learn what those posts teach.

 Link building has now gone way beyond article marketing and blogging.
 Think outside the box.
 For your incoming links to look natural, you have to provide value to readers.